Anatomy of the State Business Tax Climate Index

 The SBTCI sales tax component contains some glaring contradictions.
 According to the Tax Foundation, a sales tax on natural gas is a good thing, while a gasoline excise tax is bad.
 Excise taxes are bad, the Tax Foundation writes, because they drive consumers to shop in neighboring states for tobacco or alcohol, but a sales tax applied to food is good because it raises a lot of revenue, which means the state can get by with a lower overall sales tax rate.
 Based on this, it appears that the Tax Foundation believes that people who live near state lines don’t drive to neighboring states to buy food but do for alcohol, even though groceries are a much larger share of the household budget than alcohol, and that higher excise tax revenue, unlike sales tax revenue, does not enable a state to have a lower sales tax rate, even when both revenue sources flow into the general fund.

 The Tax Foundation seems completely undeterred by the fact that taxing groceries hits the middle-class and lower-income people hardest.
 Instead, it asserts that the exemption mostly benefits grocers, contradicting grocery chains which have been vocal opponents of taxing groceries.
 The Tax Foundation does not bother to explain how taxing groceries and services promotes economic development, nor do they mention how tiny a fraction of the state’s economy is border-city convenience stores and how small a loss they suffer when some fraction of the goods they sell are covered by excise taxes and some small amount of business is lost to a neighboring state with lower taxes.
-Despite all these peculiarities, the sales tax base comprises 10.75 percent of the total SBTCI (half of the sales tax index, which is weighted 21.5 percent), so it matters a lot in the overall ranking.

 The Unemployment Insurance Tax Component